Blue-Wall-Group/BlueWallGroup-wiki-archive/Sprint-4-overview.md

 ## Planning

 ### Goals
 Focus on making a deliverable enhancement to Gerrit for review and possible acceptance.
-More merges!
+As a team, we would like to accomplish having two commits merged.

 ### User Stories
 - As a maintainer, I would like Issue T161612 patch set 5 to output button text per reviewer comments on Gerrit so that this patch follows MW organizational standards.